Website E.L. Haynes Public Charter School

 A learning community where every student – of every race, socioeconomic status, home language, and ability – prepares to thrive in college, career, and life.
 Together, we create a more just and kind world.

 Founded in 2004 and named for the first African-American woman to earn her Ph.D. in Mathematics, the award-winning E.L.
-Haynes Public Charter School serves more than 1,135 students in grades Pre-K3 through 12th grade.
+Haynes Public Charter School serves nearly 1,200 students in grades Pre-K3 through 12th grade.
 E.L.
 Haynes operates two campuses in the Petworth neighborhood of Northwest Washington, DC, and offers a rigorous educational program designed to prepare students to succeed in the college of their choice.

 We believe that our most significant contribution to ending systemic injustice is through purposefully empowering our diverse community— as individuals and as a collective— with the skills and the conviction to be effective leaders for equity.